Webshop & Wordpress free hosting

 }

-The output of the above code will be: name: John age: 30 city: New York
+The output of the above code will be: name: John age: 30 city: New York.

 The foreach loop provides a convenient way to traverse through arrays and objects in PHP.
 It simplifies the process of accessing and manipulating elements or properties, eliminating the need for manual management of loop counters or indices.
 By understanding the foreach loop and its usage, you can efficiently work with collections of data and perform operations on each element or property.

-statement is used to terminate the current loop and resume execution at the next statement outside the loop.
+1. break: The break statement is used to terminate the current loop and resume execution at the next statement outside the loop.
 It is commonly used when a certain condition is met, and you want to exit the loop prematurely.
-When the break
+When the break statement is encountered, the loop immediately terminates, and the program continues with the next line of code after the loop.

-statement in a while loop:
+Here’s an example that demonstrates the usage of the break statement in a while loop:

 $i = 1;